rajlm10/dist_test_time_compute_scaling/README.md

 Over the last few years, the scaling of _**train-time compute**_ has dominated the progress of LLMs.
 Although this paradigm has proven to be remarkably effective, the resources needed to pretrain ever larger models are becoming prohibitively expensive, with billion-dollar clusters already on the horizon.
 This trend has sparked significant interest in a complementary approach: _**test-time compute scaling.**_ Rather than relying on ever-larger pretraining budgets, test-time methods use dynamic inference strategies that allow models to “think longer” on harder problems.
 A prominent example is OpenAI’s o1 model, which shows consistent improvement on difficult math and coding problems as one increases the amount of test-time compute.

 Although we don't know how o1 was trained, Search and Learn aims to fill that gap by providing the community with a series of recipes that enable open models to solve complex problems if you give them enough “time to think”.

-## News 🗞️

-* **December 16, 2024**: Initial release with code to replicate the test-time compute scaling results of our [blog post](https://huggingface.co/spaces/HuggingFaceH4/blogpost-scaling-test-time-compute).

 ## How to navigate this project 🧭